Healthy digestion and converting foods into energy

-- Insulin is important for the body to use glucose.
+- Insulin is needed for the body to use glucose.
 Cells in the pancreas respond to the higher levels of glucose in the blood by producing insulin.
 With the help of insulin, cells throughout the body absorb glucose and use it for energy.

 In people with diabetes, this process can go wrong in two ways.
 Either:

 - Cells are resistant to the insulin.
-The cells no longer respond to the insulin signal to take up glucose from the blood and so blood sugar levels rise.
+The cells no longer respond to the insulin signal to take up glucose from the blood and blood sugar levels rise.